CodeChecker HOWTO

 You may find the same bug report multiple times for two reasons:

-2. All findings that are found in headers will be shown as many times as many source file include that header.
+contains the build command multiple times) then the same findings will be listed multiple times. - All findings that are found in headers will be shown as many times as many source file include that header.

 Example: